 Do Your Homework

-When you talk to builders and home owners, take along a notebook to record the information you find and your personal impressions about specific builders and homes.
-Doing so will help you to make comparisons later.
-Some questions you can ask people include: Are you happy with your home?
+Some questions to ask home owners include: Are you happy with your home?
 If you had any problems, were they fixed promptly and properly?
 Would you buy another home from this builder?

 Usually, people tell you if they are pleased with their homes.
 And if they are not, they'll probably want to tell you why.